Pylons/pyramid/docs/quick_tutorial/debugtoolbar.rst

         $VENV/bin/pserve development.ini --reload

 #.
 Open http://localhost:6543/ in your browser.
-    See the handy toolbar on the right.
+    See the handy toolbar on the right. ``note: the Response object should contain <body> html or it won't be shown unless an error is introduced.``

 Analysis